Ádám Borics: Return to featherweight

 On April 9, 2021, at Bellator 256, Borics took on Jeremy Kennedy.
 Borics defeated Kennedy by unanimous decision.

 Borics was scheduled to face Jay-Jay Wilson for the #1 contender status on August 20, 2021, at Bellator 265.
 However, at the weigh-ins, Wilson came in at 150.4 pounds, missing weight by 4.4 pounds.
 As a result, the fight has been scrapped and Borics was paid his show money.

 Borics headlined against Mads Burnell on March 12, 2022, at Bellator 276.
 He won the bout via unanimous decision, in what many consider to be one of the most entertaining matches of the year.

 Borics challenged for the Bellator Featherweight Championship against reigning champ Patrício Pitbull on October 1, 2022, at Bellator 286.
 He lost the bout via unanimous decision.

 Professional Fighters League

 In his PFL debut, Borics faced Enrique Barzola on April 19, 2024 at PFL 3 (2024).
 He won the fight by unanimous decision.

 Borics was scheduled to face former Cage Warriors Bantamweight Champion Brett Johns on June 28, 2024 at PFL 6, but Borics pulled out and was replaced by Tyler Diamond.

 On February 12, 2025, the promotion officially revealed that Borics will join the 2025 PFL Featherweight Tournament.
 In the opening round, he faced Jesus Pinedo at PFL 1 on April 3, 2025.
 He lost the fight via TKO in the first round.

 Borics returned to the tournament in an alternate bout again Jeremy Kennedy at PFL 5 (2025) on June 12, 2025.
 He won the fight via majority decision.

+Borics faced A. J. McKee on March 20, 2026 at PFL Madrid: van Steenis vs. Edwards 2.
+He lost the bout via unanimous decision.

+Borics is scheduled to face Khasan Magomedsharipov on November 14, 2026, at PFL Dubai 2.